Iizuna: Demographics

 Per Japanese census data, the population of Iizuna was relatively stable throughout the late 20th century but has declined in recent decades.

 History

 The area of present-day Iizuna was part of ancient Shinano Province.
 During the Edo period, Mure developed as a post station on the Hokkoku Kaidō highway.

 The modern town was created through a merger of the villages of Samizu and Mure on October 1, 2005.
 Its name comes from Mount Iizuna which dominates the town's western sky.

 Economy

 The economy of Iizuna is agricultural, primarily rice cultivation and horticulture.

 Education

-Iizuna has four public elementary schools and one public middle school operated by the town government, and one high school operated the Nagano Prefectural Board of Education.
+Iizuna has four public elementary schools and one public middle school operated by the town government, and one high school operated by the Nagano Prefectural Board of Education.